DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-03-12-allocations-alpha.md

 > Overall, this is a huge step forward, it just needs a bit of work on getting the terminology right

 > I know what I’m doing here and am in control of it.

-{% from "screenshots/macro.njk" import appScreenshots with context %}
-{{ appScreenshots({
-  items: [
-    {
-      text: "Recruiting for the next cycle"
-    },
-    {
-      text: "Publish teacher training courses"
-    },
-    {
-      text: "Request PE courses"
-    },
-    {
-      text: "Do you want to request PE for this organisation" },
-    {
-      text: "Intends to offer fee-funded PE"
-    },
-    {
-      text: "Not offering fee-funded PE"
-    },
-    {
-      text: "Who are you requesting a course for"
-    },
-    {
-      text: "How many places would you like to request" },
-    {
-      text: "Check your information"
-    },
-    {
-      text: "New organisation added"
-    }
-  ]
-}) }}